ThoAppelsin/bu-registration-scrape/README.md

 but I believed that the procedures for that would take a while.
 Furthermore, such a request could very well also be denied, since;

-a) They would not want to bother.
+1) They would not want to bother.
-b) There could be information that is not publicly available on the database, so they would have to filter those out to prevent a possible leak of information, which they again would not want to bother about.
+2) There could be information that is not publicly available on the database, so they would have to filter those out to prevent a possible leak of information, which they again would not want to bother about.

 With this data, my aim was to make a much more informative and interactive application for the convenience